Note: This procedure must be performed under x-ray fluoroscopic guidance by MD or DO physicians only.

 The sympathetic nervous system is a primitive alternative nervous system that exists in our bodies and usually is outside our conscious control.
 It controls the amount of blood going through the arteries, the heart rate, breathing rate, etc. The stellate ganglion is a main control station for the sympathetic nervous system in the neck and controls the blood flow and certain pain sensors in the face, neck, arm, hand, and upper chest.
 In some diseases, the nerve signals going through this switching station are overactive and can be interrupted by injection of a local anesthetic into this ganglion.

-For what Conditions is the Stellate Ganglion Block (SGB) Used?
+What Conditions does Stellate Ganglion Block (SGB) Treat?

 Headaches, recurring facial pain, complex regional pain syndrome, some types of cancer pain, and sympathetically mediated diseases, or for excessive sweating.
+Clinical studies have also shown SGB to help with symptoms of Post Traumatic Stress Disorder and the effects of Long-Term COVID.
 The injections may be used as a diagnostic injection or in a series as therapeutic injections.
 However, if more than 3 injections are needed, usually your doctor will then consider other technologies such as spinal cord stimulation as a permanent alternative.

 How is the Injection Performed?